-New Range Resources Ltd. (the "Company") was incorporated under the provisions of the Business Corporations Act (Alberta) on April 7, 2004 as Open Range Capital Corp. and became New Range Resources Ltd. on March 30, 2006 upon the consummation of the plan of arrangement involving the Company, Open Range Resources Ltd. ("OR Resources"), a private company related by way of common control, and Siga Resources Limited ("Siga Resources").
-The Company began trading on October 14, 2004 and trades under the symbol of RGE on the TSX Venture Exchange.
+Relentless Resources Ltd. (the "Company") was incorporated under the provisions of the Business Corporations Act (Alberta) on April 7, 2004 as Open Range Capital Corp. and became New Range Resources Ltd. on June 30, 2006 upon the consummation of the plan of arrangement involving the Company, Open Range Resources Ltd. ("OR Resources"), a private company related by way of common control, and Siga Resources Limited ("Siga Resources").
+The Company began trading on October 14, 2004 under the symbol of RGE on the TSX Venture Exchange.